 Console Output¶

-The output of the application is send on UART-A and additionally forwarded via the on-board debugger to a cdc-acm device on the host system.
+The output of the application is additionally forwarded via the on-board debugger to a USB cdc-acm device on the host system.

-Per default, every application build for the ardep board will include a cdc-acm driver.
-This means, when connecting the board via usb to your pc, a new serial device should be visible in your system.
+By default, every application built for the ardep board will include a USB cdc-acm driver.
+This means, when connecting the board via USB to your PC, a new serial device should be visible in your system.

 You can use the cdc-acm device to communicate with the board.
 The default baudrate is 115200.